 - African American Timeline – Full Version: Host a facilitated African American Timeline discussion(s) with the people at your organization.
 This is a great event because it aims to provide an in-depth experience that every person can feel comfortable participating in.

 - Famous African American Quotes: Send out weekly or twice weekly quotes via email or posted on internal company intranet.
-We suggest using quotes that are in alignment with the Black History Month 2013 theme – At the Crossroads of Freedom and Equality.
+We suggest using quotes that are in alignment with the Black History Month theme.

 - African American Scavenger Hunt: Use this activity for a networking event and also to teach participants about 30 African Americans who have made an impact upon our culture and history.